 In-House Home Sales/Pocket Listing – Pros and Cons

 As you can probably tell already, I’m not a big fan of in-house sales or pocket listings.
 However, there are a few benefits that are worth looking at before we get into all the drawbacks.

 You Avoid a Lot of Traffic Through Your Home.

 If you are seriously ill or have some other reason not to want multiple buyers looking at your home, an in-house sale can help you avoid the inconvenience of showing the house to different people.

 So, while the agent may charge you a lower commission, you may not be getting the full scope of services from the agent if they become what’s known as a dual real estate agent.
-If you are going to be selling your home in-house, you should insist your agent remains as a seller’s agent.
+If you are selling your home in-house, you should insist your agent remains a seller’s agent.
 Never accept dual agency where the agent becomes a neutral party.

 If the agent you hired remains a sellers agent, they will be able to give you guidance and advice.
 If you allow them to practice dual agency, they will not be permitted by law to provide you with any advice.
 Dual agency is one of the ways real estate agents deceive their clients.

 You Can Test The Market and Get Feedback

 Another claim that real estate agents like to make who are advocates of pocket listings is that a seller can “test the market” and get feedback.